 Lastly, blue light may represent support for autism-related causes as part of the “ Light It Up Blue” campaign by the Autism Speaks organization.
-This especially relates to the month of April which is celebrated as the Autism Acceptance Month, a campaign that emanated from the National Autistic Children’s Week in America.
+This especially relates to April which is celebrated as Autism Acceptance Month, a campaign that emanated from the National Autistic Children’s Week in America.

 Apart from its symbolic representations, blue lights seem like a very calm and relaxing color that many people would want to have on their porches.